USS Tolovana: Vietnam operations

 Over the next six years, Tolovana deployed annually to the western Pacific.
 In each case, she departed the west coast during the summer months and returned in December or January.
 Her duties normally consisted of logistics missions in support of TF 77 and of the Taiwan Strait patrol.
 However, during the first of these six tours, she was called upon to join in Operation Passage to Freedom - the evacuation of French and loyal Vietnamese from Haiphong in communist North Vietnam to South Vietnam following the collapse of French rule in Indochina.

 The remaining five deployments to the Far East involved routine logistic support for units assigned to TF 77 and to the Taiwan Strait patrol.
 When not cruising Asiatic waters, Tolovana punctuated training operations off the California coast with upkeep and periodic overhauls.

 In January 1960, Tolovana returned to the U.S. West Coast completing the last in her series of six, regular summer-fall deployments to the Far East.
 This, however, did not signal an end to such duty but rather to its regularity.
 In fact, over the next four years, she completed five tours of duty in Asian waters.
 During the second of this series, she was called upon to support those units of the fleet sent to Southeast Asia late in March 1961 to bolster the resolve of pro-western forces in Laos crumbling in the face of a major push on the part of Pathet Lao guerillas supported by North Vietnamese regulars.
 Though American resolve lessened the probability of a complete collapse of the anticommunist faction in Laos, the crisis did not die away until after Tolovana left the Far East in May to return home.
 She began her next tour of duty in the western Pacific in October 1961 and returned to the United States in February 1962.

 Supporting Operation Dominic nuclear testing

-The following summer, the oiler participated in "Operation Dominic", a nuclear test conducted at Christmas Island during June and early July 1962.
+The following summer, the oiler participated in "Operation Dominic", a nuclear test conducted at Christmas Island May to July 1962.